 With the budgeting tool, you can now break down the budget data using appropriate filter settings to get an idea of how certain budgets build up.
 Here is an example of all personnel costs from all partners for WP 1.

 By checking item by item, you can review and approve or adjust proposed budget items and request changes.

 What happens once your project has been successfully approved?
 What’s next?

 Once your project proposal has been approved you can congratulate your success.
 The great thing about working with EMDESK is that you can seamlessly start implementing your project right away.
 By continuing to use the EMDESK platform, you’ll be able to manage the project costs against the planned budget that exists in the system.

-Stefan Detschew, Chief Technology Officer at EMDESK
+This article is written by Stefan Detschew, Chief Technology Officer at EMDESK